POTA

 The PARTEC Institute and POTA are proposing a P&O Technician qualification for Queensland Apprenticeships:

-- Gary Bateman, founder of Brisbane-based GB Orthopaedics and a Diploma Graduate in the profession, employed Plastic Fabricator Apprentices who graduated from PARTEC Institute with 3 year’s industry experience and a Certificate III in Polymer Processing.
-This apprenticeship was arranged to promote an application of plastics fabrication for orthotic and prosthetic manufacturing and servicing.
+- A Brisbane-based business, long-established in the profession, employed Plastic Fabricator Apprentices who graduated from PARTEC Institute with industry experience.
+This apprenticeship was arranged to promote an application of plastics fabrication for orthotic and prosthetic manufacturing and servicing and became the genesis of a new occupation.

 - A new Industry Association, Prosthetics and Orthotics Technicians Association (POTA) was formed to oversee the training for this occupation.

-- Nowadays the PMB30121 (Certificate III in polymer processing) and the PMB40121 (Certificate IV in polymer technology) are recognised as being the qualifications for the ANZSCO 399916 Plastic Technician.
-So with P&O additional skill applications the ANZSCO 399916 Plastic Technician Skill Level 3 is effectively covering the Skill Level 3 for the P&O Technician, and the PARTEC Institute is delivering this as an apprenticeship.
+- Nowadays the PMB30121 (Certificate III in polymer processing) and the PMB40121 (Certificate IV in polymer technology) are recognised as being the qualifications for the OSCA 399936 Plastics Technician, and with additional skill applications is effectively covering the P&O Technician occupation at OSCA skill level 3.